Brady Blade

-Brady L. Blade Jr. (born 1965 in Shreveport, Louisiana) is an American rock, pop and country drummer, record producer and composer.
+Brady L. Blade Jr. (born 1965 in Shreveport, Louisiana) is an American drummer, composer and producer who works rock, pop and country.

 He is the son of Dorothy and Pastor Brady Blade Sr. (Pastor of the Zion Baptist Church in Shreveport, Louisiana).
-His brother is the Grammy Award winning jazz drummer, Brian Blade.
+His brother is Brian Blade, an award winning jazz drummer and bandleader.
 Brady is married, has 3 children and resides in Stockholm, Sweden.

 Having learned to play drums in both high school and as part of his father's church, Brady initially sought out a career in business, focusing on the music industry.
 This led to A&R (artists and repertoire) roles at several major record labels, before ultimately becoming manager to the Brand New Heavies.
 He has played with musicians including Emmylou Harris's band, Spyboy, Steve Earle and the Dukes, Jewel, Dave Matthews & Friends, Buddy & Julie Miller, Anders Osborne, Indigo Girls, and Lucinda Williams.

 The 1990s drumming

 Early in 1995 saw Emmylou Harris persuade Brady to return to his drum kit as part of her touring band Spyboy, along with Daniel Lanois and Darryl Johnson.
 The following year they were joined by Buddy Miller and toured throughout the mid-1990s, culminating in a live album Spyboy, released in 1998.

 Touring the world with Emmylou Harris led Brady to encounter and be seen by some of the key figures in the American music scene, which resulted in Brady becoming one of the most in-demand session drummers.
 Brady took part in extensive tours and sessions with the Steve Earle during his El Corazón period; Jewel throughout her 1998 Spirit world tour; and the Indigo Girls on their albums Come on Now Social (1999), Become You (2002), All That We Let In (2004), Beauty Queen Sister (2011) and One Lost Day (2015).
 He toured with the Indigo Girls in 2023.